Programme

 Non-surgical treatment - where are the limits?
 Mario Romandini, Italy

-When to construct and how Andreas Stavropoulos, Sweden
+When to reconstruct and how Andreas Stavropoulos, Sweden

 Prevention by design Nicola Zitzmann, Switzerland